Information Security Management

 GRC

-The Fuji Oil Group recognizes information security as a risk category directly tied to our business, and is working to strengthen our information security management.
+Our Group recognizes information security as a risk category directly tied to our business, and is working to strengthen our information security management.

-Management system
+Risk Management

 At least 90% complete At least 60% complete Less than 60% complete

-FY2022 Goals FY2022 Results Self-assessment
+FY2023 Goals FY2023 Results Self-assessment

 Analysis

 COBIT* Level 4 requires the ability to demonstrate implementation of activities that ensure IT security, to measure the status of information asset protection and IT security assurance compliance, and to be ready to implement improvements when necessary.
-To meet these requirements, we introduced an evaluation system by the Computer Security Incident Response Team (CSIRT), including internal security audits.
-In FY2022, checks were conducted for five Group companies.
+To meet these requirements for maturity of IT governance, we introduced an evaluation system by the CSIRT, including internal security audits.
+In FY2023,we conducted checks for 12 Group companies.
+Furthermore, from FY2023 we have included specific details on security response, such as protection, detection and recovery, in the evaluation.
 This system ensures a robust PDCA process for information security management.

-Next step
+Next steps